JetBrains/intellij-sdk-docs/topics/tutorials/action_system/working_with_custom_actions.md

 This declaration is adequate, but adding more attributes is discussed in the next section.

 ### Setting Registration Attributes Manually
-An action declaration can be added manually to the `plugin.xml` file.
+An action declaration can be added manually to the <path>plugin.xml</path> file.
 An exhaustive list of declaration elements and attributes is presented in [Registering Actions in plugin.xml](basic_action_system.md#registering-actions-in-pluginxml).
 Attributes are added by selecting them from the **New Action** form, or by editing the registration declaration directly in the plugin.xml file.